 Cancelled Classes and Delivery Modes

-Web.
-Classes will continue to be offered as planned with no changes.
+Remote asynchronous (Web).
+The class will continue to be offered as planned with no changes.

 If students notify the faculty member that they are unable to travel to class because of weather conditions, faculty members should help those students make up missed work.